What We Do

-We provide a first point of contact for clients (men) often in crisis situations.
+We provide a first point of contact for guests (men), who are often in crisis situations.
 Ideally giving the recipient a good night’s rest and a chance to start the self-care process again.

 We aim to waive the service charge if the client has no verifiable form of income.